baz-scm/awesome-reviewers/_reviewers/axios-robust-axios-usage-in-typescript.md

 ---
-title: "Robust Axios Usage in Typescript"
+title: "Robust Axios Usage in TypeScript"
-description: "This review focuses on ensuring robust and type-safe usage of the Axios library in Typescript codebases.
+description: "This review focuses on ensuring robust and type-safe usage of the Axios library in TypeScript codebases.
 Key recommendations include leveraging Axios' built-in type-checking utilities, properly handling Content-Type headers when sending data, and standardizing serialization patterns for complex data types."
 repository: "axios/axios"
 label: "Axios"
-language: "Typescript"
+language: "TypeScript"
 comments_count: 4
 repository_stars: 107000
 ---

-This review focuses on ensuring robust and type-safe usage of the Axios library in Typescript codebases.
+This review focuses on ensuring robust and type-safe usage of the Axios library in TypeScript codebases.
 Key recommendations:

 1. Leverage Axios' built-in type-checking utilities rather than relying on error-prone `instanceof` checks.
 Use `axios.isCancel()` to detect canceled requests instead of manual type checking.